-Planting strips are permitted on Avenues without on-

-\\\\ Either an amenity zone or planting strip is allowed.

-- 29. Amend Section 15.4.4, "Pedestrian Facilities and Planting Strip/Amenity Zone Standards", subsection D, "Greenway Trail", by the following: - Modify the asterisk by deleting the second sentence in the first paragraph, and adding a new sentence at the end (content originally from the second paragraph) - Modify the second paragraph by deleting it. - Modify the third paragraph by adding a last sentence for clarity.
+Planting strips are permitted on Avenues without onstreet parking and Boulevards.
+Planting strips are permitted in lieu of an amenity zone in TOD-TR. - \\\\ Either an amenity zone or planting strip is allowed. - 33.
+Amend Section 15.4.4, "Pedestrian Facilities and Planting Strip/Amenity Zone Standards", subsection D, "Greenway Trail", by the following: - Modify the asterisk by deleting the second sentence in the first paragraph, and adding a new sentence at the end (content originally from the second paragraph)

+- Delete the second paragraph. - Modify the third paragraph by adding a last sentence for clarity.